secretstartups/handbook/people-group/engineering/slack-integrations/index.html.md

 and onboarding tasks.
 This command is useful when it is unclear why an automated issue creation did not pick up a given template.
 This will show exactly what path the bot expects.

-### GitLab usernames
+### GitLab Usernames

 Often times, team members won't follow the procedure outlined on the [tools and tips page](/handbook/tools-and-tips/#change-your-username-at-gitlabcom) to change their GitLab username.
-This leads to inaccurate or outdated data in BambooHR.
+This leads to inaccurate or outdated data in Workday.
-To remedy this situation, every Wednesday, we audit all GitLab usernames stored on BambooHR (`customGitLabUsername` field) and verify that those usernames are members of the [gitlab-com group](https://gitlab.com/groups/gitlab-com/-/group_members).
-When a BambooHR `customGitLabUsername` is not in the group, a message is automatically sent in `#peopleops-alerts` on Slack.
+To remedy this situation, every Wednesday, we audit all GitLab usernames stored on Workday (`GitLab Username` field) and verify that those usernames are members of the [gitlab-com group](https://gitlab.com/groups/gitlab-com/-/group_members).
+When a Workday `GitLab Username` is not in the group, a message is automatically sent in `#peopleops-alerts` on Slack.